-All royalties from the sales of books will go to the Maya Book Project to provide more books to schools in Guatemala.
+All royalties from the sales of books will go to the Maya Book Project to provide more books to schools and organizations in Guatemala.

-To donate to the Maya Book Project, or to read more, visit The Maya Book Project page on this website.
+To donate to the Maya Book Project or to learn more about the Project, visit The Maya Book Project page on this website.